-If the carrier with whom you have a confirmed reservation becomes subject to an operating ban as above as a result of which we/ the carrier are unable to offer you a suitable alternative the provisions of clause “Cancellation/changes/refunds” will apply.
+If the carrier with whom you have a confirmed reservation becomes subject to an operating ban as above as a result of which we/ the carrier are unable to offer you a suitable alternative the provisions of clause section 9 headed “Changes and cancellation by you” of the Booking Conditions will apply.

 In the event of any flight delay or cancellation at your UK or overseas point of departure, the airline is responsible for providing such assistance as is legally required by the Denied Boarding Regulations (see below).
-The ferry, tunnel or rail operator is similarly responsible in relation to any delayed or cancelled sea crossing or international rail departure.
 Except where otherwise stated in our brochure or on our website, we regret we cannot provide any assistance in such circumstances other than information and advice to the extent we are in a position to do so.

 We regret we are not in a position to offer you any assistance in the event of delay at your outward or homeward point of departure.
-Any airline concerned may however provide refreshments etc. We cannot accept liability for any delay which is due to any of the reasons set out in clause ‘Liability (2)’ of these Booking Conditions (which includes the behaviour of any passenger(s) on the flight who, for example, fails to check in or board on time).
+Any airline concerned may however provide refreshments etc. We cannot accept liability for any delay which is due to any of the reasons set out in section 15(b) of the Booking Conditions (which includes the behaviour of any passenger(s) on the flight who, for example, fails to check in or board on time).
 In addition, we will not be liable for any delay unless it has a significant effect on your holiday arrangements.